CDCgov/phdi/containers/validation/aks_deployment.md

 # Deploying Validation to Kubernetes Azure

-Deploying to Azure Kubernetes requires Azure CLI and KubeCTL already installed.
+Deploying to Azure Kubernetes requires Azure Command Line Interface (Azure CLI) and kubectl already installed.
 If you do not have them installed install Azure CLI, then run `az aks install-cli`

 After, run `az login` and log into the desired Azure account

 ## Creating a Kubernetes Cluster

-To create a Kuberentes cluster in AKS, you can use the `az aks create` command in your command line to create a cluster.
+To create a Kuberentes cluster in Azure Kubernetes Service (AKS), you can use the `az aks create` command in your command line to create a cluster.
 Replace `yourresourcegroup` and `yourclusternamehere` with your resource group and cluster name

 ```azurecli
 az aks create -g yourresourcegroup -n yourclusternamehere --enable-managed-identity --node-count 1 --enable-addons monitoring --enable-msi-auth-for-monitoring  --generate-ssh-keys